One of several writing spots in my French home. |

 Blurb: Burning Embers is a contemporary historical romance novel set in 1970s Kenya.
 It tells the story of the developing love and passion between Coral, a naive, young English girl returning to the place of her birth, and Rafe, the handsome but tortured womanizer to whom Coral is inextricably drawn.
 It's a story of long, hot African days and sultry nights; of slumbering beasts and awakening desires; of intrigue and darkness; of journeys beginning and ending; of growing up and letting go; of falling in love, and following your heart.

-Burning Embers and romance novel reviewer
+Author of Burning Embers and romance novel reviewer

 Website